aiven/devportal/docs/products/clickhouse/howto/create-new-service.rst

        --port PORT                          \
        --secure

-For more information on using the ClickHouse client, see :doc:`this article <howto/use-cli>`.
+For more information on using the ClickHouse® client, see :doc:`this article <howto/use-cli>`.

 Next steps
 ----------